CodeYourFuture/curriculum/common-content/en/module/js1/sub-goal-2/index.md

 Now we can worry about what we do when we've identified a time is after midday.

-Earlier we observed what to do when the time goes beyond midday: **subtract 12 from the hours time to get the new hours for the 12 hour clock time**.
+Earlier, we observed what to do when the time goes beyond midday: **subtract 12 from the hours time to get the new hours for the 12 hour clock time**.

 _Before_ writing code, we can define our approach in steps: